seannxh/WORDLE/README.md

 ## Planned Future Enhancements
 One planned enhancement is to possibly increase the word length to 6 letters and expand the letter count feature for guessing words.
+Implement to be able to use on Mobile Phone!